Up to 50% off sofas & mattresses — limited‑time deals.

 What’s the easiest way to “add arms” back?

-Place a narrow side table or console at the open edge, plus a bolster pillow to mimic side support.
+The simplest fix is a narrow side table or console at the open edge, plus a bolster pillow.

 Is an armless sofa good for small apartments?